 Problem: Streaking

 Streaking is when thin strips of uncut grass are left behind the mower.
 Streaking is usually caused by operator error or poor blade maintenance.

+VALUE AND A CONTRACTOR OF A

+Cause Remedy

+Cause Remedy

-Cause Remedy Blades are not sharp.
-Sharpen your blades.
+Cause Blades are not sharp.
+Remedy Sharpen your blades.

+Cause Blades are not sharp.
 Blades are worn down too far.
+Remedy Sharpen your blades.
 Replace your blades.
-Engine speed is too slow.
-Always mow at full throttle.
-Ground speed is too fast.
-Slow down.
-Deck is plugged with grass.
-Clean out the mower.